stonepros/stone/doc/dev/mon-elections.rst

 ==============
 The original algorithm didn't work at all under a variety of netsplit conditions.
-This didn't manifest often in practice but has become important as the community and commercial vendors move Ceph into spaces requiring the use of "stretch clusters".
+This didn't manifest often in practice but has become important as the community and commercial vendors move Stone into spaces requiring the use of "stretch clusters".

 The New Algorithms